VincentFaust/willowsspoon/README.md

 Before you begin, make sure you have the following:

-1. An AWS account with appropriate permissions to create an EC2 instance and Snowflake resources.
+1. An AWS account with appropriate permissions to create various resources.
+2. A snowflake account
-2. Terraform installed on your local machine.
+3. Terraform installed on your local machine.
-3. Docker installed on your local machine.
+4. Docker installed on your local machine.
-4. The AWS CLI installed on your local machine.
+5. The AWS CLI installed on your local machine.
+6. Clone the repo
-5. After cloning the repo, run `pip install -r requirements.txt` in the project directory to get the necessary dependencies.
+7. run `pip install -r requirements.txt` in the project directory.

 ## Building The Infrastructure

 ### AWS
-1. Clone the project repository to your local machine.

-2. Navigate to the terraform directory in the cloned repository.
+1. Navigate to the terraform directory in the cloned repository.
 Update the ssh config block with your own IP address or can opt to leave it open ```["0.0.0.0/0"]``` for maximum flexibility.

-3. Run terraform init to initialize the project.
+2. Run terraform init to initialize the project.

-4. Run terraform plan to see the changes that will be made to your infrastructure.
+3. Run terraform plan to see the changes that will be made to your infrastructure.

-5. Run terraform apply to build the AWS EC2 instance.
+4. Run terraform apply to build the AWS EC2 instance.

 ### Snowflake